Compliance Resources

 Does the rule require a specific destruction method?

 No. It requires reasonable measures, and its examples for electronic media are destruction or erasure that makes the information unreadable and unrecoverable.
-NIST 800-88-aligned sanitization with a certificate is a widely used way to meet that bar.
+A documented, media-appropriate sanitization process can help demonstrate the measures your organization selected.

 Who is responsible for equipment a defunct business left behind?